 John will be allocated to Project Irol System for 40% of his hours, and to Mobile Platforms for 60%.

 The John’s capacity for July for Irol System Project was immediately updated, 40% from 184 hours equals 73.6 h

 If at least one of the users is allocated to a Project you should allocate others as well.
-Otherwise their capacity will be calculated on assumption that their allocation is 0%.
+Otherwise capacity of users with missing allocation will be calculated with 0% availability.
+More infromation: How are Personal Capacity Limits Calculated?

 Case 3: More than one Project + Allocations